St George's Church, Benenden

 Sunday 30th November - Advent Sunday

-5 pm, - Advemt Carol Service
+5 pm, - Advent Carol Service at St George's

 Mid-week Communion: Every Tuesday at the Mission Church, Back Road, Sandhurst TN18 5JU